Andrew Dickson White: Founding of Cornell University

-In 1863, White returned to reside in Syracus for business reasons.
+In 1863, White returned to reside in Syracuse for business reasons.
 In November, he was elected to the New York State Senate on the Union Party ticket.
 In the Senate, White met the fellow upstate Senator Ezra Cornell, a self-taught Quaker farmer from Ithaca who had made a modest fortune in the telegraph industry.
 Around then, the senators were called on to decide how best to use the higher education funding provided by the Morrill Land-Grant Colleges Act, which allocated timberland in the Midwest, which states could sell as they saw fit.
 Through effective management by Cornell, New York, generated about $2.5 million (equivalent to $ in today dollars) from its allotted scrip, a greater yield per acre than any state except perhaps California.
 The senators initially wanted to divvy the funds among the numerous small state colleges of their districts.
 White fervently argued that the money would be more effectively used if it endowed only one university.
 Ezra Cornell agreed and told White, "I have about half a million dollars more than my family will need: what is the best thing I can do with it for the State?"
 White immediately replied, "The best thing you can do with it is to establish or strengthen some institution of higher learning."
 The two thus combined their efforts to form a new university.